CrowdLinker/navigation-components/docs/screen-containers.md

 sidebar_label: Rendering screens
 ---

 You might have noticed from the previous example that our screens are rendered by the Tabs component.
-Tabs is one of a few different screen containers responsible for managing the layout and gesture handling in your screens.
+Tabs is one of a few different screen containers responsible for managing the layout and gesture handling of your screens.

 ## Tabs